6 actions investors can consider during an economic slowdown

 2. Within stocks, focus on investment quality/income

 Focusing on investments that concentrate on stable or growing profits, even when economic activity is shrinking, can provide relative outperformance versus assets more materially affected by a downturn.
 Notably, income generation tends to become a more prominent component of the return equation in a low or negative return environment.
-Defensive sectors such as utilities and consumer staples offer solid dividend-paying options, as do the financials, health care, and industrials sectors.
+Defensive sectors such as utilities and consumer staples offer solid dividend-paying options, as do the financials and health care.
 Even technology can provide exposure to companies that are systematically paying and growing their dividend.
 But investors should be selective about the investments and companies they choose here and could tie the quality and income themes together to help add a defensive posture while maintaining equity diversification.

 3. Don’t discount the value of diversification